jillesvangurp/es-kotlin-client/README.md

 See [release notes](https://github.com/jillesvangurp/es-kotlin-wrapper-client/releases) with each github release tag for an overview what changed.

-Note. this client assumes you are using this with Elasticsearch 6.x.
+Note. this client assumes you are using this with Elasticsearch 7.x.
 The versions listed in our build.gradle and docker-compose file are what we test with.
 Usually we update to the latest version within days after Elasticsearch releases.

+For version 6.x, check the es-6.7.x branch.

 # Examples/highlights